kushalprakash6/Standalone-5G-netowrk-simulation/README.md

 ### Authentication Server Function (AUSF)
 The Authentication Server Function is a crucial component in the 5G network architecture responsible for providing authentication services to verify the identity of User Equipment and ensure secure access to the 5G network.
 The AUSF plays a pivotal role in the initial authentication of UEs, contributing to the establishment of secure connections.
 It interacts with other network functions, including the Access and Mobility Management Function and the Unified Data Management, to authenticate users and authorize their access to network resources.
 The AUSF's responsibilities include validating credentials, generating authentication vectors, and ensuring the integrity and security of the authentication process.
 By enforcing robust authentication mechanisms, the AUSF enhances the overall security posture of 5G networks, safeguarding against unauthorized access and potential security threats.

+## Services

+### VOIP

+VOIP, the acronym for Voice over IP, has revolutionized communication by carrying voice calls over the internet instead of traditional phone lines.
+This allows for cost-effective communication, seamless integration with other internet services, and exciting features like video calls and instant messaging.
+But to make it all work seamlessly, you need players like Kamailio and Linphone.

+Kamailio, an open-source powerhouse, acts as the central server in a VOIP setup.
+Think of it as the traffic conductor, orchestrating call routing, security, and other essential functions for your VOIP network.
+It's highly customizable and scalable, making it suitable for anything from small home networks to large-scale corporate setups.

+Linphone, on the other hand, is your friendly neighborhood client software.
+Available on various platforms like Windows, macOS, Linux, Android, and iOS, it allows you to make and receive calls, video calls, and instant messages using the services provided by Kamailio.
+So, while Kamailio handles the behind-the-scenes magic, Linphone is your interface to the world of VOIP communication.

+Together, Kamailio and Linphone form a dynamic duo, making VOIP a reality for users.
+Kamailio ensures everything runs smoothly and securely, while Linphone empowers you to connect and communicate with ease.
+But their capabilities extend beyond just basic calling.
+Kamailio can be used for other SIP-based applications like instant messaging and presence services, while Linphone offers various plugins and extensions for further customization and features.

+This brief overview hopefully gives you a clearer picture of how VOIP, Kamailio, and Linphone work together to bring the power of internet-based communication to your fingertips.
+Remember, there's always more to explore, and both Kamailio and Linphone have active communities ready to answer your questions and guide you further on your VOIP journey.

+## File transfer

+## Video streaming

 ## Used technologies